gve-sw/gve_devnet_webex_bot_help_request/README.md

 6. Once the form is filled out, click `Add Bot` and you will be given an access token
 7. Copy the access token and store it safely.
 Please note that the API key will be shown only once for security purposes.
 In case you lose the key, then you have to revoke the key and generate a new key

-- **Help Space**: Ensure a Webex Teams space that will receive the help requests exists.
+- **Help Space**: Ensure a Webex Teams space that will receive the help requests exists **and** your bot is a part of that space.
 The space name as well as the members of the space are left up to you.

 ## Installation/Configuration
 1. Clone this repository with `git clone https://github.com/gve-sw/gve_devnet_webex_bot_help_request` and open the directory of the root repository.